Jhay-tech/cyclistic_biketrips/README.md

 Click here to view the R script and the summary of complete analysis process.

 **Summary of Analysis** <br>
-1. casual riders have greater mean and median ride lengths than annual members. <br>
+1. Casual riders have greater mean and median ride lengths than annual members. <br>
-2. casual riders and annual member have the same minimum ride lengths, but casual riders have more maximum ride lengths than members. <br>
+2. Casual riders and annual member have the same minimum ride lengths, but casual riders have more maximum ride lengths than members. <br>
 3. From January 2021 to June 2021, annual members have higher rides than casual riders, but casual riders have higher total ride lengths than annual members.<br>
 4. Annual members have the most number of rides during Wednesdays and Thursdays, while casual riders have less and mostly prefer to ride bikes on Fridays, Saturdays and Sundays.
 Casual riders have significantly longer rides than annual members in all days of the week, with Sunday being the longest of the week.  <br>
 5. Most annual members and casual riders prefer to begin their rides between 4PM and 6PM. <br>